uprial/mine-ctrl-linux/README.md

 CraftBook
 * Create a sign with "[Chunk]" on the second line.
 A message should appear.
-* Create a railroad of 50 length, put under the 1st powered rail a block of gold.
-Max speed should be great.
 * Create a regular piston, on it put a sign with "[Crush]" on the second line.
 The piston should break blocks.

 CustomCreatures